Aakash017/stackoverflow/README.md

-# Stackoverflow
+# ASKQuestion
-## This project is clone of stackoverflow where a user can post articles and questions also can like , upvote and answers or comments on other articles/questions.
+## This is platform where a user can post articles and questions also can like , upvote and answers or comments on other articles/questions.

 # Some of the features
 ## login user and maintain session